sourcegraph/learn/posts/how-to-troubleshoot-JavaScript-SyntaxError-missing-}-after-function-body.md

 type: posts
 ---

-When encountering a `SyntaxError` in Javascript, the interpreter got to a point where it didn't understand the code.
-In other words, the token or part of the code that got the interpreter stuck did not look like valid syntax.
+When encountering a `SyntaxError` in Javascript, the interpreter got to a point in your program where it didn't understand the code.
+In other words, the token or part of the code that got the interpreter stuck did not register as valid syntax.

 The `SyntaxError: missing } after function body` error is thrown by the JavaScript interpreter when it encounters a syntax error while creating a function.
-Most of the time, this is because the function's closing curly bracket (`}`), a block statement (conditional block for example) closing curly bracket or some curly brackets or parentheses are missing or not in the correct order.
+Most of the time, this is because the function's closing curly bracket (`}`), a block statement (conditional block for example) closing curly bracket, or some curly brackets or parentheses are missing or not in the correct order.

 In this tutorial, we will help you figure out how to solve this problem.